Brilliant-B/Vim_Research/README.md

 `bash vim/scripts/vim-train.sh`

-Using original settings, to train `Vim-Ti` on ImageNet-1K, run:
+To finetune `Vim-Ti` on ImageNet-1K based on the *Published Checkpoint*, run:

-`bash vim/scripts/pt-vim-train.sh`
+`bash vim/scripts/vim-finetune.sh`

 ## Evaluation on Provided Weights
 To evaluate `Vim-Ti` on ImageNet-1K, run: